mad-lab-fau/pmi-experiments/README.md

 python setup.py build_ext --inplace
 ```

-The experiments can be run using
+The Monte Carlo and normal approximation to the PMI are implemented in `clustering_comparison_measures.py`.
+The experiments can be run using:
 ```
 # Synthetic experiments in Figures 1, 2, 3
 python synthetic_experiments.py